 Is your VPN Really Private?
 5/9/14 Eyes Alliance

 If you have been reading about VPNs recently, you must have come across the term 5/9/14 Eyes Alliance.
 But what exactly is this Alliance?
-Why is it significant to use a VPN when in these countries?
+Why is it significant to use a VPN in these countries?
 Does it matter if a VPN company is situated in one of them?
-All of that and more we will answer in this article.
+All of that and more will be answered in this article.